DavidPeicho/davidpeicho.github.io/content/blog/volume-cloud-raymarching/index.md

 directly have a look at [this website](https://mrl.nyu.edu/~perlin/doc/oscar.html) linking to the original paper by Ken Perlin.

-Turns out that Three.js has the implemntation of the improved Perlin noise.
+Turns out that Three.js has the implemntation of the improved Perlin noise:
-We don't even need to do anything:

 _cloud.js_